NotLe0n/DDP-highlighting/README.md

 ## How to use
 1. Clone the repo
-2. Put the DDP-highlighting into the `<user>/.vscode/extensions` folder
+2. Put the DDP-highlighting folder into the `<user>/.vscode/extensions` folder
 3. Restart VS Code